Mangala-Manmatharaja/AES-Encryption-Decryption/README.md

-# AES Encryption-Decryption using Python & Galois F
+# AES Encryption-Decryption using Python & Galois Fi

 This project demonstrates simple XOR-based encryption and decryption using 128-bit (4x4 byte) matrices.
 It is implemented using Python and NumPy, primarily for educational purposes in understanding symmetric key operations at the byte level.